buddhist-uni/buddhist-uni.github.io/_content/booklets/becoming-your-own-therapist_yeshe.md

 tags: [meditation, buddhism, tibet-west]
 ---

+> when you understand the nature of your own mind, you’ll be able to control it naturally; you won’t have to push

 Some introductory remarks on Buddhism and questions answered by Lama Yeshe, the popular Tibetan master.